rahul4732saini/fise/README.md

 ### Overview of Search operation

-The **Search** operation encompasses the ability to query files, file contents, and directories facilitating precise retrieval by allowing users to filter records based on specified search conditions.
+The **Search** operation encompasses the ability to search files, file data, and directories facilitating precise retrieval by allowing users to filter records based on specified search conditions.

 #### Search Query Syntax